 The Leaderboard provides a wealth of summary information for each model built in a project.
-When models complete, DataRobot lists them in the Leaderboard with scoring and build information.
-Text below the model provides a brief description of the model type and version, or whether it uses unaltered open source code.
+When models complete, DataRobot lists them on the Leaderboard with scoring and build information.
+The text below a model provides a brief description of the model type and version or whether it uses unaltered open-source code.
 Badges, tags, and columns, described below, provide quick model identifying and scoring information.

 Tags and indicators¶